Celebrating 3 Years of Welcoming Refugees to Our Community

 Although there has never been a shortage of refugees, the civil war in Syria that began in 2011 has created a desperate situation worldwide as people flee the violence and are forced to build new homes and lives.
-The United Nations High Commissioner for Refugees (UNHCR) has numbered Syrian refugees at 4,393,831 as of December 2015.
+In December 2015, The United Nations High Commissioner for Refugees (UNHCR) numbered the amount of Syrian refugees at over 4.3 million.
 The Canadian government initially pledged to bring in 25,000 in 2015.
 The deadline was extended into 2016 and by January 2017, the number of Syrian refugees who arrived in Canada was 35,147.
-Of these, 18,433 were government-sponsored (GAR), 13,138 privately sponsored, and 3,576 blended visa office referred.
 With the target met, the government has redeployed its resources and the processing of Syrian applications has slowed dramatically.
 Nevertheless, Syrian refugees and refugees from other countries continue to arrive, and at the same time many sponsorship groups still wait to be matched with a family.

 The Cathedral-Community Refugee Response Committee was formed in November 2015 with the goal of sponsoring two families, one Syrian and one a named case.
 This means helping them settle in Canada by raising funds for the first year of living expenses, helping them to connect with local resources and generally learn how to live independently in their new country.
 The committee works with AURA (Anglican-United Refugee Alliance), a sponsorship agreement holder with Immigration, Refugees and Citizenship Canada.

 Thanks to the generosity of Cathedral parishioners and members of the wider community, the refugee sponsorship committee has raised the amount needed to sponsor one individual and two families.

 We continue to need help in the following areas: